Guardian of ancient technology. Defender of tradition and values via guidance.

 Medicine man.
 Guardian and musician of sacred ceremony space.

-I am Zyta Ïe (the path to the mountains, the serpent dance, the offering of sacred smoke).
-Medicine man, traditional musician and dancer from the Muisca (Muyska Chibcha) indigenous people based in central Colombia.
+I am Zyta Ïe Hyntyba Itzaquyny (the path to the mountains, the serpent dance, the offering of sacred smoke).
+I am a medicine man, traditional musician, artist, teacher, and dancer from the indigenous Muisca (Muyska Chibcha) people in central Colombia.
+I am also a minister and founder of the Church Takiwaira.

 Muisca means "people".
 They are people of the Andean highlands, grandsons, and granddaughters of the tobacco plant (wesika hoska), coca (fuhuza), and corn (aba).
 The Muiscas or Chibchas are indigenous people who inhabited the Cundiboyacense plateau in Colombia since the 6th century BC.